 The overwintered eggs hatch within the female bags from last season.
 A percentage of the 1st instar caterpillars will crawl from the old bags and produce a strand of silk to catch the wind and "balloon" to new locations.
 This behavior is one of the reasons bagworms often appear on hosts that were not infested last season.

 I've often used the presence of silk strands hanging from the tips of overwintered bags or covering needles on heavily infested spruce trees as an indicator that eggs were hatching.
 However, heavy rain and high winds quickly destroy the delicate silk strands.

 Old bags can cling to twigs and branches for a number of seasons.
 Look closely on plants that are festooned with bags from past seasons.
 A single female can produce 500 - 1000 eggs meaning that populations can climb rapidly.
 Just a few females from last season can spawn damaging numbers of caterpillars this season.

 Pay close attention to deciduous trees and shrubs as well as evergreens.
 It is a common misconception that bagworms only eat evergreens.
 In fact, they are called "evergreen bagworms" in many southern states.

 However, the caterpillars may be found feeding on over 130 different species of deciduous trees and shrubs.
 Overlooking deciduous trees and shrubs during bagworm inspections allow infested plants to become reservoirs for infestations to spread to neighboring host plants.

-Early instar bagworms can be effectively controlled using the naturally occurring biological insecticideBacillus thuringiensisvar.kurstaki(Btk) (e.g. Dipel, Thuricide, etc.).
-Fortunately, Btk does not kill bio-allies such as predators and parasitoids that help provide natural control of bagworm populations.
+For example, early instar bagworms are highly susceptible to the naturally occurring biological insecticideBacillus thuringiensisvar.kurstaki(Btk) (e.g. Dipel, Thuricide, etc.).
+Caterpillars are much less susceptible once bags surpass 2/3" in length.
+It's appealing to use Btk products because they do not kill bio-allies such as predators and parasitoids that help provide natural control of bagworm populations.